microsoft/vscode-java-debug/README.md

 - `env` - The extra environment variables for the program.
 - `stopOnEntry` - Automatically stop program after launch.
 - `console` - Where to launch the program.
 Defaults to `internalConsole`.
-  - `internalConsole` - VS Code Debug Console (which doesn't support to read input from a program)
+  - `internalConsole` - VS Code Debug Console (which doesn't support reading input from a program)
   - `integratedTerminal` - VS Code's integrated terminal
-  - `externalTerminal` - external terminal that can be configured via user settings
+  - `externalTerminal` - External terminal that can be configured via user settings

 ### Attach